kristofzerbe/kiko.io/source/_dynamic/photos-map.md

 updated: 2025-02-05 09:24:48
 ---

-Most of the images listed in the collection (and some more out of the shed) contain geo-localisations in the form of GPS coordinates in their metadata.
+Most of the photos shown on this website contain geo-localisations in the form of GPS coordinates in their metadata.
 These **{% photo.count %} photos** are pinned on this map.

 ---